k8sp/hadoop/README.md

-deploy hadoop cluster with docker image | DOING dploy k8s with local cluster | DONE deploy dns service on k8s | DONE deploy hadoop image on k8 | DOING
+deploy hadoop cluster with docker image | DOING dploy k8s with local cluster | DONE deploy dns service on k8s | DONE deploy an app with dns | DOING deploy an app with proxy | TODO deploy hadoop image on k8 | DOING
 Runing a mapreducer job | TODO